Jerry Richardson: Controversy and sale

 On December 17, 2017, Sports Illustrated reported that "at least four former Panthers employees have received 'significant' monetary settlements due to inappropriate workplace comments and conduct by owner Jerry Richardson, including sexually suggestive language and behavior, and on at least one occasion directing a racial slur at an African-American Panthers scout."
+There has never been an admission or ruling of racial or sexual misbehavior by Richardson or anyone else affiliated with the Panthers.

 On the same day, it was announced that Richardson intended to sell the Panthers franchise at the conclusion of the 2017 season.
 After great interest from the market, in May 2018 Richardson finalized a sale to billionaire and then Pittsburgh Steelers minority owner David Tepper for an NFL record sales price of $2.2 billion.
 The deal was approved by NFL owners on May 22, 2018.
 On June 28, 2018, Richardson was fined $2.75 million for the alleged workplace misconduct.

 A 13 ft statue of Richardson holding a football and flanked by two panthers was unveiled at Bank of America Stadium in 2016; it was a gift from the Panthers LLC minority partners to Richardson for his 80th birthday.
 On June 10, 2020, the statue was removed.